joel-costigliola/open-source-presentation/PITCHME.md

-## Random thoughts as an open source project lead
+## Random thoughts of an open source project lead

 ---